carlosismaelad/carlosismaelad/README.md

 <br>

-- 👨‍💻 I'm 31 years old
+- ▶️ I'm 31 years old

+- 👨‍💻 Systems analysis and development student

-- 💬 Let's talk about **C#, JavaScript, Python, Java, HTML, CSS, SQL**
+- 💬 Let's talk about **C#, JavaScript, Python, Java and SQL**

 - 📫 How to reach me **carlosismaelad@gmail.com**